tetutaro/deeplearning_models_pytorch/README.md

 ## Structure of this repository

 - every deeplearning model has 4 parts
-    - Preprocessor: Tokenizer of ImageLoader
+    - Preprocessor: Tokenizer or ImageLoader
     - Model itself
     - Trainer: PyTorch Lightning
     - Processor: organize preprocessing and training, and predict and output the result